Nailer/BaxusWhiskey/README.md

 this will install the extension to your browser.

+Open src/Integration.jsx

+then replace the api endpoint in line 21

 N.B => Please review and replace the API endpoint with a working one if you have another.